dotnet/csharplang/proposals/roles.md

   - If the given namespace or compilation unit directly contains extension types, those will be considered first.
   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types, those will be considered second.
 - Check which extension types are compatible with the given underlying type `U` and collect resulting compatible substituted extension types.
-- Perform member lookup for `I` in each compatible substituted extension type `X`
+- Perform member lookup for `I` in each compatible substituted extension type `X` (note this takes into account whether the member is invoked).
 - Merge the results
 - If the set is empty, proceed to the next enclosing namespace
 - If the set consists of a single member that is not a method, then this member is the result of the lookup.